About The Career Center

-Ritsumeikan graduates, who are currently working in Japanese companies, are invited back to Ritsumeikan to share their experiences and advices on job-hunting for current students.
-It is a great opportunity to know about various companies or industries, and network with Ritsumeikan alumni.
+Ritsumeikan graduates, who are currently working in Japanese companies, are invited back to Ritsumeikan to share their experiences and advice on job-hunting for current students.
+It is a great opportunity to learn about various companies and industries, and network with Ritsumeikan alumni.

 Internship Program (Language: Japanese)

 The Ritsumeikan Internship Office provides information on internship programs.
 Refer to the following website for more information.

 Career Center Website (Language: Japanese/partly available in English)

 Refer to the following website for more information on job-hunting support services or events.